Is your company registered as an employer?

 – Contract of employment.

-NB: If you have not made a contract of employment with the employee, then you need to inform us if the employee is hired under the rules of a “funktionær” or an “ikke-funktionær”, otherwise we are unable to calculate holidays correctly.
+NB: If you have not made a contract of employment with the employee, then you need to inform us if the employee is hired under the rules of a “funktionær” or “ikke-funktionær”, otherwise we are unable to calculate holidays correctly.

 Remember that a contract of employment is required by law.